Arjo Atayde: Congressional career (2022–present)

 In 2022, Atayde ran for representative in Quezon City's 1st congressional district.
 He ran as an independent with the backing of the Joy Belmonte-led Serbisyo sa Bayan Party.
 He was elected with 66.85% of the vote, unseating incumbent Onyx Crisologo.
 He was sworn in on June 30, 2022.

-On October 8, 2022, Atayde joined the Nacionalista Party, being sworn in by Fellow Representative Sandro Marcos (Ilocos Norte–1st).
+On October 8, 2022, Atayde joined the Nacionalista Party, being sworn in by fellow Representative Sandro Marcos (Ilocos Norte–1st).

+During the Senate Blue Ribbon Committee hearings on the flood control projects controversy on 8 September 2025, Atayde was one of several lawmakers and government officials named by contractors Curlee and Sarah Discaya allegedly involved in alleged irregularities in government flood control projects.
+Atayde has denied the allegations as "falsehoods."

 Personal life

-In 2016, he was reportedly courting the actress, Jane Oineza, but it did not work out.
+In 2016, he was reportedly courting actress Jane Oineza but it did not work out.
 Atayde then dated a member of GirlTrends, Sammie Rimando, until 2018.

-In December 2018, there were rumors about Atayde dating Maine Mendoza.
-The actress only confirmed this months later through her blog prior to her birthday in March 2019.
-They got engaged on July 28, 2022.
+In 2018, he began dating Maine Mendoza, whom he married on July 28, 2023, at a wedding ceremony in Baguio.